Insider Career Guides

 • Have a Clean, Actionable Portfolio: If you are a developer, your GitHub should be active.
 Pin your most complex, well-documented projects to the top.
 If you built a high-scale application without external UI libraries, highlight that architectural choice.
 Show, don't just tell.

 • Find the Exact Job ID: Employees do not have time to browse their internal job boards for you.
-Find the exact link and the internal Job ID from the company's public career page so the referrer can simply copy and paste it into their portal.
-Browse company-specific referrers on FindMyReferral to match your target role.
+Find the exact link and the internal Job ID from the company's public career page so the insider can simply copy and paste it into their portal.
+Browse company-specific insiders on FindMyReferral to match your target role.
 For a deep dive on resume and portfolio prep, read 5 things to fix before asking for a software engineering referral.

 The New Way: Verified Referral Marketplaces